-The City of Grand Island Fire Department is announcing to residents that the fall restrictive/open burn dates will run from Sunday, October 14 through Saturday evening, October 27, 2018.
-A burn permit is required and will be available at City Hall – Fire Administration beginning Monday, October 8 for a $10.00 fee.
+The City of Grand Island Fire Department is announcing to residents that the spring restrictive/open burn dates will run from Sunday, April 14 through Saturday evening, April 27, 2019.
+A burn permit is required and will be available at City Hall – Fire Administration beginning Monday, April 8 for a $10.00 fee.
 Burns started without permit are subject to fines and truck response fees.
 Please pay close attention to this web site and news releases that may ban the period due to dry weather.

 The burn period is scheduled twice a year—beginning on the third Sunday in April and running for a 14 day period and then again on the second Sunday in October and running for a 14 day period—and is observed between the hours of 8 a.m. to 8 p.m. unless not allowed by the Fire Chief due to inclement weather.